slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

 The table above doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, subpattern details on match results, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).
-Where applicable, Oniguruma-To-ES follows the latest version of Oniguruma (currently 6.9.10).
+Where applicable, Oniguruma-To-ES follows the latest version of Oniguruma (6.9.10).

 ### Footnotes